 The wall, slightly arched at the ends, was made of large blocks of stone at the base and other smaller ones above, all held together with mud.
-Between 1.5 and 1.7 metres thick, nearly 100 metres long and at least 4-5 metres high, it closed off the southern end of the settlement, the most easily accessible.
+Between 1.5 and 1.7 metres thick, nearly 100 metres long, and a height that could easily reach 4-5 metres, it closed off the southern, most easily-accessible end.
 This wall was complemented by a square tower located at the eastern end, protecting the entrance to the settlement.
-There was probably a walkway at the top of the wall to allow rapid access to the whole of it.

 The ditch, between 8 and 10 metres wide and at least 2 metres deep, had straight sides in a V shape, and was located just in front of the wall, crossing the flat area at right angles.
 The inner side was covered by the scarp, a retaining wall that would make the difference in height look bigger.
-This structure might be up to a metre high.
-At the southern side, with gentler, more even slopes, there was very probably a movable bridge over the ditch to provide a way into the settlement, alongside the wall.
+At the southern side, with gentler, more even slopes, there was very probably a movable bridge over the ditch to provide a way into the settlement, after passing around the wall.

 Except for the major alterations to the middle part of the wall in the mid 2nd century BC, this defensive system remained unchanged until the settlement was abandoned, in the third quarter of the 1st century BC, after which the constructions were demolished, filling in the ditch on the outside.

-Images: Ground plan of the Cerretanian site.
-Flat area in the east marked in red
+Images: Plan of the Cerretanian phase.
+Flat area in the east marked in red.

-Illustration in full colour: Axonometric view of the different defensive features of the site in Cerretanian times
+Illustration: Axonometric projection of the different defensive features of the site in the Cerretanian period.